AdrienTorris/awesome-blazor/README.md

 * [BlazorChatSample](https://github.com/conficient/blazorchatsample) Blazor chat demo using SignalR JS client with interop.
 * [BlazorElectronExperiment](https://github.com/SteveSandersonMS/BlazorElectronExperiment.Sample) Exploring how a Blazor could be used to build a cross-platform desktop application using [Electron](https://electronjs.org/).
 * [BlazorNasaImages](https://github.com/ncarandini/BlazorNasaImages) A sample Blazor app that fetches the Nasa Astronomy Picture of the Day.
-* [BlazorPong](https://github.com/ctrl-alt-d/blazorpong) 8 bits pong with blazor and signalR.
+* [BlazorServerTree](https://github.com/ctrl-alt-d/BlazorServerTree) A simple Server-Side Blazor sample app to deal with hierarchical data.
 * [Blazorships](https://github.com/bjorndaniel/Blazorships) Blazorships, a Blazor implementation of Battleship using SignalR.
 * [Blazor Survey](https://github.com/nutshellit/Blazor-Survey) A hybrid F#/C# blazor sample app to kick the tyres of blazor.
 * [BlazorTasks](https://github.com/BorowskiKamil/blazor-tasks) To-Do App.